 – The Health Dossier with WeAreFeel

-Selenium is a combination of sodium and the essential mineral selenium.
-This mineral is a powerful antioxidant, and your body uses selenium to maintain thyroid balance, protect your DNA, and fight back against infection.
+Selenium is a an amazing and essential mineral.
+It's a powerful antioxidant used by the body to maintain thyroid balance, protect DNA, and fight against infections.

-Selenium is the most water-soluble form of selenium.
-Therefore, your body processes it quickly, and most of the Selenium you ingest is excreted within 24 hours.
+Selenium is water-soluble , therefore it's processed quickly and most of it is excreted within 24 hours.

-Seafood is the best source of natural selenium.
-This substance is also present in brazil nuts, and you can get selenium from organ and muscle meats.
-Dairy contains trace amounts of selenium, and many grains and cereals are fortified with this mineral.
+Seafood is the best source of natural selenium, but it's also present in brazil nuts, some dairy products and veg.
+Many grains and cereals are fortified with this mineral.

 The National Institutes of Health (NIH) suggests that adult men and women should consume 55mcg of selenium every day.
 Pregnant women should consume 60mcg, and lactating women should consume 70mcg.

-How much halibut do I need to take to get a full daily dose of Selenium?
+What to consume to get a full daily dose of selenium?

 Can you absorb enough of selenium from food?

-If you enjoy a seafood-rich diet or keep plenty of brazil nuts on hand, it’s relatively easy to get enough selenium from the food you eat.
-For vegetarians or people with nut allergies, however, sourcing selenium can be hard, and it’s always tricky getting the nutrients you need when you hardly have time in your day to sit down and eat.
+If you enjoy a seafood-rich diet or like to snack on brazil nuts, it’s relatively easy to get enough selenium from the food you eat.
+For vegans or people with nut allergies, however, sourcing selenium can be hard, and it’s always tricky getting the nutrients you need when you hardly have time in your day to sit down and eat.

-- Cardiovascular functions: Selenium prevents fats in your body from oxidizing, which helps reduce cardiovascular inflammation and prevent heart conditions.
+Cardiovascular functions: Selenium prevents fats in your body from oxidising, which helps reduce cardiovascular inflammation and prevent heart conditions.

-- Thyroid functions: Selenium is almost as important to proper thyroid functioning as iodine.
+Thyroid functions: Selenium is almost as important for proper thyroid functioning as iodine.

-Selenium deficiency can cause reduced levels of thyroid hormone, which results in hypothyroidism.
+Selenium deficiency can cause reduced levels of thyroid hormone, which can result in hypothyroidism.
 Symptoms of this thyroid condition include weight gain, low energy levels, feeling cold, and mental fog.

 Both men and women can suffer from fertility issues when they’re deficient in selenium.
 In women, selenium deficiency can cause miscarriages, and in men, deficiency in this mineral can cause lower sperm counts.